tedneward/Azgaarnoth/Creatures/Frog.md

 ---

-## Giant Toad
+## Giant Ice Toad
-Giant toads breed successfully in the wild, and usually prefer deep forests, such as the wilderness of [Northern Bedia](../Geography/Bedia.md).
-Many, however, have been domesticated by various tribes, and so they can often be found in entirely non-native habitats, including the [Underdark](../Geography/Underdark.md).
-They are also commonly found among the various [Undersea](../Geography/Undersea.md) tribes.
+Giant ice toads are a wild magic-infused elemental offshoot of the giant toad, infused with just a touch of air and water elemental essence.
+This manifests as a giant toad, encased in ice, able to expel frost as a breath weapon to any foes who might challenge its icy home.
+Given the overall climate of Azgaarnoth, these are not common, but a few are found in the very southern reaches of the [Dradehalian continent](../Geography/Dradehalia.md), where the temperatures can drop below zero, and out on the ice sheet that extends from there to the southern pole.

 >### Giant Ice Toad
 >*Large beast, unaligned*
 >___
->- **Armor Class** 11
+>- **Armor Class** 15 (natural armor)
 >- **Hit Points** 39 (8d10 + 8)
 >- **Speed** 20 ft., burrow 40 ft. (ice only)
 >___